-- g) Appoint external service providers in accordance with council standing orders. - h) The Section 151 Officer has delegated powers through this policy to take the most appropriate form of borrowing from the approved sources, and to make the most appropriate form of investments in approved instruments. - i) The Section 151 Officer may delegate his power to borrow and invest to members of his staff; the Deputy Section 151 Officer and Finance Managers.
-All transactions must be authorised by a named officer above. - j) The Section 151 Officer will ensure that the Strategy is adhered to, and if not will bring the matter to the attention of elected Members as soon as possible. - k) Prior to entering into any capital financing, lending or investment transaction, it is the responsibility of the Section 151 Officer to be satisfied that the proposed transaction does not breach any statute, external regulation or the Council's Financial Regulations. - It is also the responsibility of the Section 151 Officer to ensure that the Council complies with the requirements of The Non Investment Products Code for principals and broking firms in the wholesale markets.
+- (iii) Decision making, governance and organisation (TMP5 and schedules), including a statement of the governance requirements for decision making in relation to non-treasury investments; and arrangements to ensure that appropriate professional due diligence is carried out to support decision making; - (iv) Reporting and management information (TMP6 and schedules), including where and how often monitoring reports are taken; - (v) Training and qualifications (TMP10 and schedules), including how the relevant knowledge and skills in relation to non-treasury investments will be arranged. - r) Have delegated power through this policy to take the most appropriate form of borrowing from the approved sources, and to make the most appropriate form of investments in approved instruments. - s) May delegate his power to borrow and invest to members of his staff; the Deputy Section 151 Officer and Finance Managers.
+All transactions must be authorised by a named officer above. - t) Ensure that the Strategy is adhered to, and if not will bring the matter to the attention of elected Members as soon as is possible. - Prior to entering into any capital financing, lending or investment transaction, be responsible to ensure that the proposed transaction does not breach any statute, external regulation or the Council's Financial Regulations. - v) Be responsible to ensure that the Council complies with the requirements of The Non Investment Products Code for principals and broking firms in the wholesale markets.